Shakka (singer): 2009–2011: Early projects and Shakkapellas

 Shakka self-released his first official EP, Foolishness, in July 2009 which was recorded at a local youth centre.
 With production from both Shakka and TE1, this was Shakka's introduction into the music industry.
 Shakka consciously decided to sing with his British accent as opposed to an American-influenced accent that many of his contemporaries were using at the time and this formed part of his trademark sound.

-He then went on to release a conceptual mixtape, The Shakka Crown Affair, in 2011 which gained Shakka much respect amongst his peers, solidified him as an emerging creative phenomenon in the UK and brought him to the attention of successful British rapper Wretch 32.
+He then went on to release a conceptual mixtape, The Shakka Crown Affair, in 2011 which gained Shakka much respect among his peers, solidified him as an emerging creative phenomenon in the UK and brought him to the attention of successful British rapper Wretch 32.

 Having developed a fanbase in the UK, Shakka went on to release a series of YouTube covers and mashups entitled Shakkapellas in 2012 which gained him fans globally and put him on the radar of music industry tastemakers.